 Legislature banned cities from requiring employers to offer paid sick leave, even if voters approved.

-About a decade ago, Milwaukee resident Tracy Jones was working with a temp agency and had been placed in a factory where she made $11.25 an hour and had to stand for the entirety of her eight-hour shift.
+A few years ago, Milwaukee resident Tracy Jones was working with a temp agency and had been placed in a factory where she made $11.25 an hour and had to stand for the entirety of her eight-hour shift.

 Despite severe pain in her leg, she pushed through.
 When Jones, 52, finally got her leg checked out, it turned out to be a blood clot.